Rational Emotive Behavior Therapy (REBT)

 · All things shall pass.

-· There is no unitary meaning of life, other than that which is self-ascribed.
+· There is no universal meaning of life, other than that which is self-ascribed.

-Not quite the same as the concept of extreme ownership, because not all events that occur in our lifetimes are the fault of our own actions, ownership entails looking at what role we play and what effect we would prefer.
+Not quite the same as the concept of extreme ownership, because not all events that occur in our lifetimes are the fault of our own actions, ownership entails looking at what role we play and what outcome we prefer.

 Perhaps thinking of this modality in a different way may help.
 As a child, I heard a saying that went something like, “Sticks and stones may break my bones, but words will never hurt me.”

 This was a Stoic approach to life.
-Somehow, through the passage of time and with changing attitudes, a number of people seem to have developed an alternative version to this principle.
+Somehow, through the passage of time and with changing attitudes, a number of people seem to have developed an alternative version to this dictum.

-When I hear the term, “I can’t stand […],” I think of the REBT concept of low frustration tolerance (LFT).
+When I hear the term, “I can’t stand […],” I think of the REBT concept regarding low frustration tolerance (LFT).
 Is it true that one couldn’t tolerate being offended?

 If people choose a victimhood narrative, opt to shift blame, and denounce ownership of their circumstances, it could be easy for them to delude themselves into thinking their problems are the responsibility of others to resolve.